daggermaster3000/Intro_to_neuroinformatics/Neuromorphic engineering/Semiconductors.md

-Crystals and other solids are classified by their electrical conductivity into [[insulators]],[[semiconductors]],or [[metals]] (order of increasing conductivity).
+Crystals and other solids are classified by their electrical conductivity into [[insulators]],[[Semiconductors]],or [[metals]] (order of increasing conductivity).
 Electrical processing structures are fabricated from semiconductors because they operate at an intermediate conductivity level that can be modulated by [[impurity doping]].

 The classification of these materials also relies in the arrangement and propreties of the atoms.